caioeverest/netools/README.md

-# Shell Scripts
+# Net tools
-Collection of shell scripts
+A collection of CLI tools useful in computer networking.